Assignments

 • You will receive points based on the quality of your solution.

-• If you do not attend a lab and do not submit the activity on the same day, you have to present your solution (in addition to the one required by default).
+If you do not submit the lab activity on the same day, you have to present your assignment solution in addition to the one required by default.

 AI Policy